-Over the last three completed financial years the Company has continued to execute on its corporate strategic plan of, (i) profitable expansion of existing operations through a focus on organic growth and (ii) the acquisition of synergistic companies, with a view to maximizing value for its stakeholders: clients; shareholders; acquisition partners; and employees.
-During this period the Company acquired four businesses that are complementary to the Company's existing lines of business - BHL, Fairles, Coughlin and BPA.
+Over the last three completed financial years the Company has continued to execute on its corporate strategic plan of, (i) profitable expansion of existing operations through a focus on organic growth and (ii) the acquisition of synergistic companies, with a view to maximizing value for its stakeholders.
+During this period the Company acquired four businesses that are complementary to the Company's existing lines of business - Coughlin, BPA, Sirius and Skipwith.
 These acquisitions are described in more detail, above, under the heading, "Corporate Structure".

 In addition, during this time frame the Company expanded and reorganized its senior management team.
 On October 3, 2014, Ms. Bonnie Chwartacki was appointed to the office of President, previously holding the office of Executive Vice President and Mr. Brevan Canning was appointed to the office of Executive Vice President and Group Head - Benefit Solutions, previously holding the office of Vice President of Finance.
 Concurrently, Mr. John Gallivan resigned as President of the Company.
+On October 6, 2014, Mr. Eric Stefanson was appointed to the Board of Directors of the Company.
 On August 19, 2015, Ms. Lisa Villani joined the Company in the role of Executive Vice President and Group Head - Consulting Solutions.
-On October 6, 2014, Mr. Keith McMahon joined the Company in the role of Chief Financial Officer.
+On February 23, 2015, Mr. Keith McMahon joined the Company in the role of Chief Financial Officer.
 Mr. McMahon formally resigned his employment effective April 22, 2016.
 On April 11, 2016, Mr. Dennis Stewner commenced employment with the Company and with effect on April 22, 2016, Mr. Stewner assumed the role of Chief Financial Officer and was given the additional role of Chief Operating Officer.
-On January 27, 2014, Ms. Celia Kaufman, Q.C. was appointed Corporate Secretary.
-On February 23, 2015, Mr. Eric Stefanson was appointed to the Board of Directors of the Company.
+On March 6, 2017, Mr. Paul Asmundson joined the Company in the role of Executive Vice President and Chief Corporate Development Officer.

 Over the last three completed financial years, as part of its strategic plan to support organic growth and to carry out synergistic acquisitions, the Company has focussed on ensuring that it has sufficient cash resources in place.
 In this regard, on October 31, 2014, the Company entered into an agreement with its senior lender, Canadian Imperial Bank of Commerce, as lead lender of a syndicated loan facility to expand the capacity, improve the cost effectiveness and enhance the flexibility of the Company's senior credit facility.
-As a result of this new credit facility, the Company increased its overall credit capacity to \$76.2 million.
-In addition, over the past three financial years the Company completed two fully-subscribed bought deal private placement financings, one in May 2015 for \$14.4 million and the other in April 2014 for \$10.4 million.
-Also, on October 6, 2016, the Company completed a third fully-subscribed bought deal private placement financing for \$20.1 million.
+Under this new credit facility, the Company increased its overall credit capacity to \$76.2 million.
+Effective December 16, 2016, National Bank became a co-lender under the Company's credit facility.
+In addition, over the past three financial years, the Company completed three fully-subscribed bought deal private placement financings, one in May 2015 for \$14.4 Million, another in April 2014 for \$10.4 Million and the third on October 6, 2016, for \$20.1 Million.